Dawn of the Dead (1978 film): Plot

-After clearing the mall's interior of zombies, the four enjoy a hedonistic lifestyle with all the goods available to them, furnishing their safe room with the mall's many commodities.
-Roger eventually succumbs to his wounds and dies; when he reanimates as a zombie, Peter shoots him in the head and later buries his body in the mall.
-Sometime later, all emergency broadcast transmissions cease, suggesting that the government has collapsed.
+After clearing the mall of zombies, the group builds a hidden safe room as a fallback in case of future attacks, before settling into a hedonistic lifestyle with all the goods available to them.
+Roger eventually succumbs to his wounds and dies; when he reanimates, Peter shoots him in the head and buries his body in the mall.
+Months later, all emergency broadcast transmissions cease, suggesting that the government has collapsed.
 Now isolated, the three load some supplies into the helicopter, in case they might need to leave suddenly.
 Fran gets Stephen to teach her how to fly in case he is killed or incapacitated.

-A nomadic biker gang sees the helicopter in flight, and break into the mall, destroying the barriers and allowing hundreds of zombies back inside.
-Despite having a fallback plan should the mall be attacked, Stephen, consumed by territorial rage over the mall, blindly fires on the looters, beginning a protracted battle.
-On their way out with whatever goods they could carry, straggling bikers are eventually overwhelmed and eaten by the zombies.
+A nomadic biker gang sees the helicopter in flight and breaks into the mall, destroying the barriers and allowing hundreds of zombies back inside.
+Despite having a fallback plan should the mall be attacked, Stephen, consumed by territorial rage, takes matters into his own hands by firing on the looters, beginning a protracted battle.
+On their way out, straggling bikers are overwhelmed and eaten by the zombies.
 Stephen tries to hide in the elevator shaft, but gets shot and subsequently mauled by roaming zombies.
 When Stephen reanimates, he instinctively returns to the safe room and leads the undead to Fran and Peter.
 Peter kills the undead Stephen while Fran escapes to the roof.
 Peter, not wanting to leave, locks himself in a room and contemplates suicide.
 When the zombies burst in, he has a change of heart and fights his way up to the roof, where he joins Fran.
 Having escaped and low on fuel, the two then fly away in the helicopter to an uncertain future.